All recreational facilities are closed until further notice in accordance with the Governor’s request.

 Everyone can benefit from training!
-You'll develop leadership, communication, planning, and group management skills.
+By enrolling in this training, you'll develop leadership, communication, planning, and group management skills.
 All sessions involve participation, lecture, discussion, experiential, and practicum modes to meet all learning styles.
 Some examples of past participants include Student Affairs Professionals, Camp Staff, Teachers, Trainers, Coaches, Counselors and Therapists, and all of our current staff.

 We offer two types of training through the challenge program.
 Both are for the Challenge Course Practitioner, Level 1 (CCP1)

 Training Dates: Saturday, August 8th & Sunday, August 9th

 - 20-hour training includes experiential education theory, facilitation practice, and lots of activities to do with your groups.

 - 40-hour training includes all subjects from low only training, as well as inspecting, belaying, and running high elements.

 The training runs congruently and follows the standards as set by the Association for Challenge Course Technology (ACCT).
 They are designed for the beginner facilitator and cover frontloading, debriefing, and sequencing of activities.
 The technical skills covered in this training include spotting, belaying, access climbing, and gear inspections.
 At the end of the training, you will have a wide repertoire of activities that you can lead on or off the challenge course.
 The last day of the course includes testing.
 Participants who successfully complete the training and testing will be offered a certificate of completion.
 This training is not a guarantee for employment with the UREC Challenge Program but is required to be hired.

 Disclaimer: This training offers a qualification rather than a certification.
 Ropes course managers taking this course will not be provided with a certification in CCP1, as WSU is not a Professional Vendor Member through ACCT.